-Second, dryland plants have physiological responses to water limitation (and precipitation variability more generally) that are 65 not necessarily captured by standard remote sensing approaches.
+Second, dryland plants have physiological responses to water limitation (and precipitation variability more generally) that are not necessarily captured by standard remote sensing approaches.
 Many dryland plants have drought adaptations that allow them to remain green even while functionally inactive under extreme moisture stress (Yan et al., 2019; Smith et al., 2019), making it difficult to resolve temporal variation in dryland plant function.
-Therefore, plant physiological responses to periods of moisture stress are not necessarily reflected in optical vegetation indices (VIs) (Yan et al., 2019; Wang et al., 2022; Smith et al., 2018) or satellite based estimates of the fraction of absorbed photosynthetically active radiation by the canopy (Turner 70 et al., 2006a).
+Therefore, plant physiological responses to periods of moisture stress are not necessarily reflected in optical vegetation indices (VIs) (Yan et al., 2019; Wang et al., 2022; Smith et al., 2018).
 The normalized difference vegetation index (NDVI) is the most widely used vegetation index, but it sometimes fails to capture temporal dynamics of carbon and water fluxes in drylands (Yan et al., 2019; Smith et al., 2019; Wang et al., 2022).
-While other optical vegetation indices overcome some of the weaknesses of NDVI, Combining different types of remotely sensed observations-such as those from microwave, thermal, and visible wavelengths-can capture complementary information about plant and ecosystem stress that is unattainable from optical VIs alone (Smith et al., 2019: Stavros et al., 75 2017; Guan et al., 2017).
-Land Surface temperature (LST) from thermal imaging, for example, is an important determinant of carbon and water fluxes because, among other reasons, both photosynthesis and respiration involve temperature-dependent enzymatic reactions (Farguhar et al., 1980; Atkin and Tioelker, 2003) and because it is a key indicator of latent heat flux, which cools leaves and land surfaces (Bateni and Entekhabi, 2012).
-Integration of multi-source satellite remote sensing could
+While other optical vegetation indices overcome some of the weaknesses of NDVI, combining different types of remotely sensed observations-such as those from microwave, thermal, and visible wavelengths-can capture complementary information about plant and ecosystem stress that is unattainable from optical VIs alone (Smith et al., 2019; Stavros et al., 2017; Guan et al., 2017).
+Land surface temperature (LST) from thermal imaging, for example, is an important determinant of carbon and water fluxes because, among other reasons, both photosynthesis and respiration involve temperature-dependent enzymatic reactions (Farquhar et al., 1980; Atkin and Tjoelker, 2003) and because it is a key indicator of latent heat flux, which cools leaves and land surfaces (Bateni and Entekhabi, 2012).
+Integration of multi-source satellite remote sensing could therefore improve representation of plant physiological responses to periodic moisture stress in drylands as compared with optical VIs alone.